Naming of Sparrows Lane, Ararat

 Proposed artwork and trail

-If the naming is supported and proceeds, a privately funded artwork would be commissioned.
+Now that the name has been confirmed and will proceed, a privately funded artwork will be commissioned.
 Australian artist Anna-Wili Highfield is proposed to create 14 bronze sparrows, each representing one of the original birds.
 Nine sculptures would be perched on the Barkly Street façade above the laneway, with five placed at key locations around town to form a “sparrow trail” that encourages people to explore Ararat’s history.

 Heritage interpretation

-A heritage plaque is also proposed for the site to help residents and visitors understand the historical significance of Sparrow Lane and its connection to the 19th-century acclimatisation movement.
+A heritage plaque will be placed on the site to help residents and visitors understand the historical significance of Sparrows Lane and its connection to the 19th-century acclimatisation movement.
 The project aims to combine art, heritage and storytelling in a way that strengthens the character and identity of Ararat’s civic heart.

 Have your say

-The proposed naming of Sparrows Lane is open for community feedback via Engage Ararat until 10 January 2026.
-Community input will help Council finalise its decision on the naming early in the new year.
+The proposed naming of Sparrows Lane was open for community feedback via Engage Ararat until 10 January 2026, and community input helped Council finalise its decision on the naming at the Council meeting held 27 January 2026.